 Guitar practice physically reminded that the transition between chords is where most of the effort lies.
 The intellectual version of that for me in my software world is that the relationship between objects is more interesting than the objects themselves.
 There is a fun element of creativity towards finding the best way to transition between chords.
 That’s my goal for this first year of practice – no fingerstyle, no lead – “strictly rhythm” as the Dire Straits song goes.
 For next year, I’ll add fingerstyle, but still no desire or delusions about making my GS-Mini “cry or scream”.

-Lastly, the “old-man-rock” (for me, late 60s through mid 80s) I’ve become sick of listening to for the past 25 years is renewed.
+Lastly, the “old-man-rock” (for me, late 60s through mid 80s) I’ve become sick of listening to since 25 years ago is now fresh to me as I experience it by playing it.
 I got to rediscover those songs I grew up with in a completely different way.
 Actually, having heard those old songs hundreds of times made it that much easier to learn.

 Shining Jewel Throughout Time